Den Harrow

-Den Harrow was an Italo disco project from the mid 1980s, with Stefano Zandri (born 4 June 1962) as the face of the artist (lip syncing), and Tom Hooker doing most of the vocals.
-It was revealed many years later that Zandri did not sing on any of their hits and that most of the songs were performed and co-written by Hooker.
-Den Harrow was conceived by producers Roberto Turatti and Miki Chieregato, who based it on the Italian word denaro (money).
+Den Harrow was an Italo disco music project that had numerous chart hits in Continental Europe during the second half of the 1980s.
+Den Harrow was portrayed by male model Stefano Zandri (born 4 June 1962), who served as the face of the project, while American singer Tom Hooker did most of the vocals.

+It was later revealed that Zandri did not sing on any of the Den Harrow hits, and that most of the songs were performed and co-written by Hooker.
+The project was conceived by producers Roberto Turatti and Miki Chieregato, who based it on the Italian word denaro (money).

 History

-Den Harrow was formed in 1983 by Italian producers Roberto Turatti and Miki Chieregato with Stefano Zandri as the face of the project and Tom Hooker doing most of the vocals, as well as songwriting on many of their tracks.
+Den Harrow was formed in 1983 by Italian producers Roberto Turatti and Miki Chieregato with Stefano Zandri aka Den Harrow as the face of the project and Tom Hooker doing most of the vocals, as well as songwriting on many of their tracks.